 Hanoi Old Quarter of Vietnam: Everything You Need to Know

-Hanoi capital is located in the North of Vietnam, and is one of the country’s best tourist attractions.
-The Old Quarter of Hanoi offers French-colonial architecture, a rich food culture and a very long history.
+Hanoi Old Quarter: Hanoi capital is located in the North of Vietnam, and is one of the country’s best tourist attractions.
+The Old Town of Hanoi offers French-colonial architecture, a rich food culture and a very long history.

 1. Where is Old Quarter of Hanoi Located?